rootslab/libra/Readme.md

 /*
  * Start rolling up.
- * From now, all items evicted from the queue could be
- * restored, executing #rollBack().
+ * From now, all items evicted from the queue could be restored, executing #rollBack().
  * Disable rollUp passing false.
  * It returns the current Libra instance.
  */
 Libra#rollUp( [ Boolean on ] ) : Libra

 /*
- * Do rollback; previously evicted items are restored
+ * Do rollback; previously evicted items are restored to the head of queue.
- * to the head of queue.
-Optionally, it is possible to
+ * Optionally, it is possible to re-enable rollUp mechanism after the rollBack,
- * re-enable rollUp mechanism after the rollBack, passing
+ * passing true.
- * a true argument.
  * It returns the current Libra instance.
  *
  * NOTE: no rollBack will be done if rollUp was not already activated.